ITT23/assignment-08-replication-top_idee/documentation.md

 ### Hardware-Stuff

 As mentioned we ~~stole~~ borrowed the piano from the media informatics lab.
-(Nektar Impact GX 61 - some specifications here).
+Nektar Impact GX 61:

+* 61 Keys
+* Octave and transpose shifter (which is not cool, lowest note should be midi note 12 - do not change this)
+* plug and play with USB

-Since we feared that the village talk about us was getting out of hand (and that Sabrinas grandma started again with "Christoph is such a cutie and you see him very often."), we decided to quickly assemble a miniature MIDI controller based on a Raspberry Pi Pico running on CircuitPython.
+Since we feared that the village talk about us was getting out of hand (and that Sabrinas grandma started again with "Christoph is such a cutie and you see him very often."), we decided to quickly assemble a miniature MIDI controller based on a Raspberry Pi Pico running on CircuitPython to do the first tests.
 You can see the code in the `assets/midi-controller`-folder.
 Things needed:

 * Raspberry Pi Pico
 * 5 Buttons (or how many you want.)
 * 10 Jumpercables (just double the buttons number okay)

 In the paper it was mentioned that the space-bar was not mapped on the keys, but on the foot pedal of the piano.
-Our ~~stolen~~ borrowed keyboard didn't had a foot pedal though, so we decided to assemble a pedal on our own.
+Our ~~stolen~~ borrowed keyboard does not have a foot pedal though, so we decided to assemble a pedal on our own.
 Like the test-midi-controller we build the pedal on a Raspberry Pi Pico running on (with? you know what I mean.)
 CircuitPython.
-We invested time and hard work to design, build and code the pedal box.
+We invested time, hard work and some tears to design, build and code the pedal box.
 All of this only for a space input.

 Things you need: